 Worsening of asthma: Increasing use of your bronchodilators (e.g., salbutamol) to control asthma symptoms is an indication that your asthma may be worsening.
 Sudden and progressive worsening in asthma control is potentially life-threatening, and consideration should be given to increasing the dose of fluticasone inhalation.
 Talk to your doctor or pharmacist to learn more about how to properly monitor for symptoms of worsening asthma.

 Pregnancy: The safety of fluticasone for use during pregnancy has not been established.
 Potential benefits need to be weighed against risks, especially in the first trimester of pregnancy.

 Breast-feeding: Corticosteroid medications such as fluticasone pass into breast milk.
 Although the amount that appears in breast milk would likely be low, the benefits of using this medication while breast-feeding need to be weighed against risk.
-If you are a breast-feeding mother and are using fluticasone it may affect your baby.
+If you are breast-feeding and are using fluticasone it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.